 Our Leadership Team

-The MGH Chelsea Community Research Program is led by Amy Izen, MS, CCC-SLP, a speech-language pathologist; Julie Levison, MD, MPhil, MPH, an infectious disease specialist; Rohit Chandra, MD, a child psychiatrist; and Juliana Ison, BA, the research program coordinator.
+The MGH Chelsea Community Research Program is led by Amy Izen, MS, CCC-SLP, a speech-language pathologist; Julie Levison, MD, MPhil, MPH, an infectious disease specialist; and Rohit Chandra, MD, a child psychiatrist.
 Josh Metlay, MD, PhD, chief of the Division of General Internal Medicine, provides feedback to the program.

 Amy Izen, MS, CCC-SLP, is the founder and co-director of the MGH Chelsea Community Research Program.
 In 2013, Amy's interest in conducting a research study regarding bilingual children and parent-led language stimulation techniques led her to connect with others at MGH Chelsea who were engaged in research.
 Through sharing research questions across MGH Chelsea departments, common issues of health equity and patient and community engagement surfaced, and the MGH Chelsea Community Research Program was born.
 Amy's program development and leadership with the MGH Chelsea Community Research Program led her to initiate further collaborations on behalf of young children via quality improvement initiatives with the Healthy Chelsea coalition.
 Amy combines her clinical speech-language pathology work, advocacy for including all service providers in research opportunities and her passion for the community collaboration in her role.